-GRI Indicator Description Response G4-LA3 Return to work and retention rates after parental leave, by gender During the reporting period, 100% of males and 85% of females taking time off related to a newborn child did not return to work.
-G4-LA6 Type of injury and injury rates, occupational diseases, lost days, and absenteeism, and total number of work-related fatalities, by region and by gender A. Absenteeism: Employees reported 2,238 sick days taken B. Lost Time Injuries: Employees experienced 1 lost-time injuries, a lost-time injury frequency rate of 0.88 injuries per million hours worked C. Work-Related Fatalities: 0 G4-LA9 Average hours of training per year per employee by gender, and by employee category During the reporting period, a total of approximately 20,694 hours of training were provided amounting to 38 hours of training per full-time employee.
+GRI Indicator Description Response G4-LA3 Return to work and retention rates after parental leave, by gender During the reporting period, 0 males and 1 female taking time off related to a newborn child did not return to work.
+G4-LA6 Type of injury and injury rates, occupational diseases, lost days, and absenteeism, and total number of work-related fatalities, by region and by gender A. Absenteeism: Employees reported 1,218 sick days taken B. Lost Time Injuries: Employees experienced 8 lost-time injuries, a lost-time injury frequency rate of 7.04 injuries per million hours worked C. Work-Related Fatalities: 0 G4-LA9 Average hours of training per year per employee by gender, and by employee category During the reporting period, a total of approximately 23,613 hours of training were provided amounting to 43 hours of training per full-time employee.
 This includes human resources training, general skills training, leadership training and department-specific training.
-The company offers quarterly trainings available to all employees, including courses titled "Controlling Chaos," Thriving Under Pressure," "Motivation, Inspiration and Empowerment" and "Strategic Thinking."
-These courses are designed to help employees manage stress and perform more effectively on the job.
 G4-LA11 Percentage of employees receiving regular performance and development reviews All full-time employees are eligible to receive a written and/or verbal performance review.
-G4-LA12 Composition of governance bodies and breakdown Kimco's Board of Directors is comprised of 9 members - 2 of whom are Management Directors and 7 of whom are Independent Directors.
-The Board is comprised of 7 Male and 2 Female members.
+G4-LA12 Composition of governance bodies and breakdown Kimco's Board of Directors is comprised of 8 members - 2 of whom are Management Directors and 6 of whom are Independent Directors.
+The Board is comprised of 7 Male and 1 Female members.
 Additional information, including Board Member biographies, can be found at: http://investors.kimcorealty.com For employee data, see G4-9 and G4-10.